 Related: How to Feel Grateful When Life Sucks

 Likely, we all have neighbors, friends, family members, and other individuals in your community who are struggling with the Coronavirus-induced quarantine especially, if they are prone to depression or anxiety.

 Make a point to call them, text them, video chat, or drop off a letter with yummy treats in their mailbox.
-I have been going through all my Facebook friends and phone contacts.
-Each day I have been aiming to check in with a least 2-3 people from both my inner and extended circles.
+I have been going through all my Facebook friends and phone contacts each day and aiming to check in with a least 2-3 people from both my inner and extended circles.